Jesse Ventura Sends Donald Trump Warning: Leave State Pot Laws Alone

 — getinvolved705 (@allenr705) March 13, 2017

 As Ventura reminds us, Donald Trump promoted himself as “a man of the people” during his campaign.
 Trump vowed to end corporate takeover and create more jobs.
-Trump’s plan to reverse state laws on recreational marijuana would just be going back on everything he promised to offer as president of the United States.
+Trump’s plan to reverse state laws on recreational marijuana would just be going back on everything he promised to offer as President of the United States.

 During his commentary, Ventura also discussed job creation – which was a topic Inquisitr has already covered a few days earlier.
 As Inquisitr previously reported, it would be hypocritical of Donald Trump to reveal state marijuana laws if he was serious about creating jobs.
 Statistically, the marijuana industry is estimated to provide the United States with 300,000 new jobs in the next three years.
-Job creation is one of the many things that Trump promised to provide Americans with if he became the next POTUS.
-So, wouldn’t reversing state laws on marijuana be going back on what Trump had previously promised?
+Job creation being one of the many things that Trump promised to provide Americans with if he became the next POTUS.
+So, wouldn’t reversing state laws on marijuana be going back on what Trump had previously promised.
 This is the point Ventura keeps reiterating throughout his commentary.

 The real question is – what are your thoughts on Donald Trump’s desire to reverse state laws on marijuana?
 Do you think he should just leave state laws alone?
 Is he being unethical?
-Share your thoughts in the comments section below.
+Please share your thoughts with Inquisitr by leaving a comment in the comment’s section found down below.

 [Featured Image by Tom Pennington & Hannah Foslien/Getty Images]